 “Prioritizing your life is critical because not doing so will inevitably lead to failure in whichever area you’ve neglected,” Toren says.
 “No part of your life—business, marriage, parenthood—can run on autopilot.
 If you focus on one thing and hope the rest will take care of itself, you won’t be happy with the results.”

-First, you have to set goals for the different parts of your life: “If you don’t know where it is that you want to go, you can’t figure out a path to get there,” Roth says.
+To find success, you must first set goals for the different parts of your life: “If you don’t know where it is that you want to go, you can’t figure out a path to get there,” Roth says.
 Especially when you’re starting out, it may be helpful to take the “baby step” approach of setting small, reachable goals for your business to help build momentum and avoid feeling overwhelmed.

 Sari Crevin, a former Microsoft manager and mother of two who founded the parenting products company BooginHead in 2007, allocates and maintains set hours with her family just as judiciously.

-Toren says, “The reality is that there will always be unexpected events in personal and business life that require attention now, regardless of what the schedule says.
+Toren says, “The reality is that there will always be unexpected events in [our] personal and business [lives] that require attention now, regardless of what the schedule says.
 I’ve found that what’s most important is quality, not necessarily quantity.
-When you’re spending time with your family, be with your family 100 percent.
+When you’re spending time with your family, be with your family 100%.
 Turn off the laptop and the smartphone, and focus on the here and now.
 An hour of that kind of family time will mean much more to them than three hours where you’re physically there but your mind is somewhere else.”

 Devoting a set space to your work can also prevent distractions and help you get into “work mode” better.
 Just be sure to keep the boundaries delineated; you may want to keep friends and family members out of the office altogether so that the space’s function stays clear to you and everyone else.